mpatt403/A3Q1/README.md

 AFter opening select "Open in Project" if prompted

-Then at the bottom right corner select "Load Maven Project" and Setup sdk to your Java version
+Then at the bottom right corner select "Load Maven Project" and Select "always add" when asked for external libraries

+Setup sdk to your Java version if asked at the top

 Hit run to print the initial data